P-Jon/DropboxClone/README.md

 This may vary from each configuration, i.e. python or python3 instead of py, however that script simply creates an instance of Client, meaning it can also be easily run from the python shell.

 Now the program will detect any changes in the client directory and in the event of any changes, it will send the data to the server.

+Running the unit tests is simple, just navigate to the tests folder and use:

+    pytest

 ## Notes
 This was built, tested and run on a Windows 10 machine.
 Currently, it has not been tested on other operating systems however outside of configured variables in the yaml and tests,